eneerge/CIS-Microsoft-Intune-For-Windows-IntuneProfile/README.md

 NOTE: To use the new Import script, you may need to "Approve" the requested appaccess.
 This is done in the Azure Portal under [Enterprise Applications -> Admin consent Requests](https://portal.azure.com/#view/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/~/AccessRequests/menuId~/null)

-# Importing requirements
-You need the Microsoft.Graph powershell module.
-The import script will prompt you to install if it is missing.
-Otherwise you can install before running using the below command:
-`Install-Module Microsoft.Graph`

 # Known Issues
 - Some configurations require specifying a blank value.
 For example, the "EnableDelegation" setting.
 No user should be allowed this privilege.
 The recommendation is to leave this blank.
 The only way to specify a blank in Intune is to use the cdata option.
 (EG: `<![CDATA[]]>`).
 Configurations that specify a blank may report remediation failure.
 These may be refactored into a separate profile that does not use OMA-URI to prevent these "errors".